patchew-project/qemu/docs/tools/qemu-img.rst

   state after (the attempt at) repairing it.
 That is, a successful ``-r all`` will yield the exit code 0, independently of the image state before.

+.. option:: checksum [--object OBJECTDEF] [--image-opts] [-f FMT] [-T SRC_CACHE] [-p] FILENAME

+  Print a checksum for image *FILENAME* guest visible content.
+Images with different format or settings will have the same checksum.

+  The format is probed unless you specify it by ``-f``.

+  The checksum is computed for guest visible content.
+Allocated areas full of zeroes, zero clusters, and unallocated areas are read as zeros so they will have the same checksum.
+Images with single or multiple files or backing files will have the same checksums if the guest will see the same content when reading the image.

+  Image metadata that is not visible to the guest such as dirty bitmaps does not affect the checksum.

+  Computing a checksum requires a read-only image.
+You cannot compute a checksum of an active image used by a guest, but you can compute a checksum of a guest during pull mode incremental backup using NBD URL.

+  The checksum is not compatible with other tools such as *sha256sum* for optimization purposes; using multithreading and optimized handling of zero areas.
+For more info please see https://gitlab.com/nirs/blkhash.

 .. option:: commit [--object OBJECTDEF] [--image-opts] [-q] [-f FMT] [-t CACHE] [-b BASE] [-r RATE_LIMIT] [-d] [-p] FILENAME

   Commit the changes recorded in *FILENAME* in its base image or backing file.